imr-framework/minTE/paper/paper.md

 ![Conceptual diagram for half-pulse excitation.
 The half-pulse scheme uses only the first 50% of the RF pulse but repeats the excitation using a negative slice-selective gradient.
 This cuts the excitation time by half and eliminates the refocusing gradient, but doubles acquisition time.
 Excitation k-space at the small tip angle limit can be used to show that adding the two half-pulse acquisitions produces the same slice profile as the original full pulse does [@smalltip;@halfpulseMRA].
 The colored areas on row three show mathematically equivalent phase terms produced by the half-pulses that match the full-pulse when integrated across the RF amplitude.\label{fig:halfpulse}](half_pulse_conceptual.png)

 ![Simulated slice profiles for half-pulse excitation.
 Slice profiles, both magnitude and phase, are shown of (A) the first half-pulse excitation with a positive gradient; (B) the second half-pulse excitation with a negative gradient; (C) the sum of (A) and (B) which produces a slice profile with uniform phase; and (D) the full-pulse profile showing a linear phase dispersion at the end of the RF excitation that needs to be refocused.\label{fig:halfpulsesim}](half_pulse_simulation.png)

 ## Reconstruction
-Non-cartesian econstruction scripts are provided.
-The reconstruction is a two-step process: first, pre-processing of the raw data into a form that is sorted as a 2D matrix of size (number of ADC samples, number of readouts) and ready for gridding; second, reconstruction using the NUFFT[@fessler2003nonuniform; @lin2018python] library converts 2D or 3D non-Cartesian data to 2D images or 3D volumes.
+Non-cartesian reconstruction scripts are provided.
+The reconstruction is a two-step process: first, pre-processing sorts the raw data into a 2D matrix of size (number of ADC samples, number of readouts) ready for gridding; second, reconstruction using the NUFFT[@fessler2003nonuniform; @lin2018python] library converts 2D or 3D non-Cartesian data to 2D images or 3D volumes.

 ## Documentation
 The three minTE sequences were documented using our open-source sequence validation framework [@tong2022framework].
-The PDF forms and data can be found under the "documentation" directroy in the repository.
+The PDF forms and data can be found under the "documentation" directory in the repository.

 # Statement of Need
 UTE sequences visualize tissues with short $T_2$ and $T_2^*$ values.
 The ability to recover signal from such tissues lends them to musculoskeletal applications such as joint and bone imaging [@holmes2005mrjoint; @jerban2020updatebone].
 UTE has also been validated as a non-invasive way of monitoring the lungs of COVID-19 patients [@yang2020clinical].
 Complete open-source pipelines of these sequences will help improve the reproducibility of multi-site imaging studies [@tong2022framework; @karakuzu2021vendor; @clarke2020multi].
 Sites with the Pulseq interpreter [@layton2017pulseq] or the TOPPE interpreter [@nielsen2018toppe] installed can easily standardize sequences with full transparency of all waveforms.
-In addition, it promotes access to MRI [@geethanath2019accessible] by providing both customizable sequences and reconstruction code without the need for platform-specific training or access.
+In addition, it promotes access to MRI by providing both customizable sequences and reconstruction code without the need for platform-specific training or access [@geethanath2019accessible].

 # Ongoing Research Projects
 The minTE repository will play a role in the development of MRI methods in inhomogeneous B0 fields which produce short $T_2^*$.
 Comparsions to state-of-the-art UTE images are needed for sequence families like Multi-Spectral Imaging (MSI) [@MSIreview].